 Sean is an Exercise Scientist from Queensland, Australia with Bachelor and Masters degrees and undertook PhD studies investigating the morphometric and functional changes induced by resistance training exercise in the ageing human body.
 He is accredited with Exercise and Sport Science Australia (ESSA) and the Australian Strength and Conditioning Association (ASCA).

-He operates a business called FitGreyStrong which provides consultancy services specialising in exercise and older adults.
+He blogs at his website FitGreyStrong where he fuses theory, science and practical experience to produce contemporary articles and scientific reviews relevant to ageing, exercise, nutrition and health.
 Sean is also an active researcher with some of his work being recently published in the International Journal, Clinical Nutrition.
 FitGreyStrong has an international social media following of several thousand people and can be found via the username @FitGreyStrong on Facebook, Twitter, Instagram, Pinterest, YouTube, Google+ and Tumblr.

 He is strongly motivated to spread the word far and wide regarding the amazing benefits an active lifestyle has in the later years of life.
 His aim is to make a meaningful contribution to the “healthy” ageing discourse by promoting the latest research and science whilst simultaneously improving the lives of older adults by advancing clinical best practice in relation to exercise and nutrition.
 He formerly competed at an elite level in both athletics and as a track sprint cyclist, and is now most at home in the gym.